 Many different organismal traits could affect the chances of a species producing a new species or going extinct.
 Phylogenetic trees of the relationships between species can provide powerful insights into this process of trait-dependent lineage diversification.
 This NSF-sponsored project is developing new models that incorporate speciation, extinction, and trait evolution, and it is creating new testing frameworks for the reliability of such methods.
 The project’s empirical applications are testing whether the mode of reproduction or number of genomic copies is associated with speciation or extinction rates in the nightshade plant family.

 Developing an Infrastructure and Product Test Pipeline to Deliver Novel Therapies for Citrus Greening Disease

-Goutam Gupta, NMC Senior Researcher
+Goutam Gupta, NMC Scientist

-Supratim Basu, NMC Researcher
+Supratim Basu, NMC Scientist

 U.S. Citrus growers have a critical need for grove-deployable management practices that keep healthy citrus from becoming infected and infected trees from becoming symptomatic.
 This project presents a systems-based pipeline approach delivering commercial, grove-deployable solutions using a novel therapeutic delivery strategy and citrus transgenics.
 This research is focused on obtaining practical solutions to the Citrus Health Research Program by analyzing the current status of research, important technology gaps, and grower needs.